NDE for TS

 By the end of this resource, you will:

-4. Recognize strategies for improving robustness, interpretability, and trustworthiness in sensitive domains.
+- Recognize strategies for assessing robustness, interpretability, and reliability in sensitive domains.

 Target Audience

-• Practitioners seeking robust forecasting or classification solutions under dataset shift and uncertainty.
+- Practitioners studying forecasting or classification under dataset shift and uncertainty.

 Prerequisites: